duckdb/duckdb-web/docs/extensions/substrait.md

 In the SQL API, users can generate Substrait plans (into a BLOB or a JSON) and consume Substrait plans.

-Substrait extension is an autoloadable extensions, meaning that will be loaded at runtime whenever one of the substrait functions are called.

-To explicitly install and load the released version of the Substrait library, you can also use the following SQL commands.
+The Substrait extension is an autoloadable extensions, meaning that it will be loaded at runtime whenever one of the substrait functions is called.
+To explicitly install and load the released version of the Substrait extension, you can also use the following SQL commands.

 ```sql
 INSTALL substrait;
 LOAD substrait;